This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Reform of post-termination non-compete clauses

 This consultation, seeking views on proposals to either limit or prevent the use of post-termination non-compete clauses, closed on 26 February 2021.
-The UK Government's response to the consultation is still awaited.
+Although an official response to the consultation has not been published, the UK Government has announced that it intends to legislate to limit post-termination non-compete clauses to 3 months.
+This will not apply to non-solicitation clauses.
+The legislation will be introduced "when Parliamentary time allows".

 Extending the gap in employment required to break continuity